SERVING CLIENTS NATIONWIDE | (512) 814-8522 | ILLINOIS OFFICE OPEN NOW

 What does USERRA discrimination look like?

 Common types of USERRA employment discrimination include: not being fairly considered for a job because you may have military obligation, your military duties conflict with the job’s working hours, or because you may be deployed for extended periods of time.
-For example, some Texas employers talk up hiring veterans but dock veterans’ pay, cut their rates, and
+For example, some Texas employers talk up hiring veterans but dock veterans’ pay, cut their rates, and re-assign their best commission-earning clients when the time comes for deployment.
+Some Texas employers will fire or layoff veterans simply to avoid the scheduling and backfilling required to cover for leave.
+These are some examples of likely USERRA violations.

 I returned from deployment, what next?